Dhruv2027/cse15l-lab-reports/labreport1.md

 ![Image](SS8.png)

-As we can see, each file or folder in lecture1 has been printed in the command line.
+As we can see, each file (Hello.class, Hello.java, README) or folder (messages) in lecture1 has been printed in the command line.
 Now, you may be thinking: "do we need to always change directory and then type `ls`?".
 Luckily, we don't need to do that.
 Just typing `ls` and following that with the folder whose contents we want to see will achieve the same purpose.
 Here is an example:

 ![Image](SS9.png)